-Instead of using a typical gel ice pack that’s too cold, try a homemade marshmallow cold pack.
+Instead of using a typical gel ice pack or putting ice cubes in a bag (that’s too cold!), try a homemade marshmallow or frozen grapes cold pack.

 These DIY cold packs are made by simply getting large or small marshmallows, placing them in a freezer bag, and zipping them tightly.

 And depending on how they feel after, maybe they’ll have a little snack for their ice pack haha!

 21. Wash Plastic Toys In The Dishwasher

 I’m always on the hunt for the best mom hacks that keep toys clean!
 When so much goes into their mouths, you want to clean up things quickly to avoid mold and grossosity.